Click here to download the full example code

 Use oneDNN Graph with TorchScript for inference¶

 oneDNN Graph can significantly boost inference performance.
 It fuses some compute-intensive operations such as convolution, matmul with their neighbor operations.
-Currently, it’s supported as an experimental feature for Float32 data-type. oneDNN Graph receives the model’s graph and identifies candidates for operator-fusion with respect to the shape of the example input.
+In PyTorch 2.0, it is supported as a beta feature for Float32 & BFloat16 data-types. oneDNN Graph receives the model’s graph and identifies candidates for operator-fusion with respect to the shape of the example input.
 A model should be JIT-traced using an example input.
 Speed-up would then be observed after a couple of warm-up iterations for inputs with the same shape as the example input.
 The example code-snippets below are for resnet50, but they can very well be extended to use oneDNN Graph with custom models as well.

 # Only this extra line of code is required to use oneDNN Graph torch.jit.enable_onednn_fusion(True)

-Using the oneDNN Graph API requires just one extra line of code.
+Using the oneDNN Graph API requires just one extra line of code for inference with Float32.

 If you are using oneDNN Graph, please avoid calling